-To limit traffic and intersection of students, specific doors will be assigned to grade levels and cohorts in which to enter and exit the school.
-Doors will be supervised and as was the case last year, we will maintain a "soft" entry for students whereby doors will open at 8:30AM each school day to welcome students into their classrooms.
-Additionally, parents will not be permitted in the school for drop off and pick up.
+To limit traffic and optimize the flow of students in the school, specific doors will continue to be assigned to grade levels.
+Doors will continue to be supervised and we will maintain a "soft" entry for students whereby doors will open at 8:25AM each school day to welcome students into their classrooms.
+Unless special arrangements have been made, parents are asked to remain outside during pickup and drop off times.
+This also helps limit traffic within the school and ensures students an orderly and safe transition.